Gustave Courbet (1819-1877) The Origin of the World, 1866

 (of women) Removal of the clitoral hood.
 See the Female Circumcision

 A surgical stitch.
 Suture material is designed to be very strong whilst being tolerated well by the body.
 There are two types of suture material: a self-dissolving ("soluble") one which lasts about a week and a non-soluble type, which has to be removed by the doctor and is used where the stitch needs to hold for longer periods.

-The tube through which urine flows.
+The tube through which urine flows to the external meatus.
 (Do not confuse with the similar-sounding Ureter, the ducts connecting the kidneys to the bladder.)

-The opening of the urethra, the point where urine exits the body of the female.
+The opening of the urethra, the point where urine exits the body.
+See the illustrations

 The reproductive canal of the female, into which the male’s penis is inserted during sexual intercourse and through which the baby is born.
 The word is frequently mis-used to describe the whole vulval cleft.